ewylie25/learningpaperone/README.md

 					the maximum common substrings are saved in the fragment dictionary.
 		The number of times each fragment in the fragment dictionary matches succesfully every sentence is counted.
 		The fragments are sorted by the number of succesful matches.
 The ordinal position is the "rank".
-		The number of hits is divided by the number of sentences in the database, i.e. 10.000, and this is the frequency.
+		The number of hits is divided by the successful matches for the fragment with rank 1 to give the relative frequency or the total number of fragment occurances to give the probability mass function.
 ```

 ### Can you give a Detailed description of the algorithm for finding symmetry and "high-information bonds"?
 Pls make it simple/easy to write.

 ```
-	- we prepare a fragment dictionary, as described previously, from 10,000 molecules.
+	- we prepare a fragment dictionary, as described previously, from 100,000 molecules.
 	- we select our target molecule.
 In Natural language processing, this will be called "document". for every atom/bond in the molecule for every matching fragment in the dictionary